< All blog posts

 5. Construction Loan Cost and Closing Costs (if applicable)

-Total Project Cost = Land Cost + Design–Build Cost + Decor / Furniture / Landscaping Cost
+Total Project Cost = Land Cost + Design-Build Cost + Decor/Furniture/Landscaping Cost

-Land Cost (25%) $300,000.00 + Design–Build Cost (75%) $900,000.00 = $1,200,000.00 for Land and Construction Budget.
+Land Cost (25%): $300,000 + Design-Build Cost (75%): $900,000 = $1,200,000 for Land and Construction Budget.

-Optional budget for decor, furniture, and landscaping including pool (5% – 15% of Land + Construction Costs) = $50,000 – $150,000.00.
+Optional budget for decor, furniture, and landscaping, including pool (5% to 15% of Land + Construction Costs) = $50,000 to $150,000.

-Total Project Cost for this example equates to $1,200,000.00 – $1,350,000.00.
+The Total Project Cost in this example ranges from $1,200,000 to $1,350,000.

 View All Blog Posts